Medicaid for Elders and Adults with Disabilities: Community Medicaid (210-RICR-40-05-1)

 1.8.2 Scope of Services

 A. Depending on a beneficiary’s needs, the following LTSS preventive services may be available to Community Medicaid beneficiaries:

 a.
-Maximum hours available: 6 hours per week for a single beneficiary or 10 hours per week for a household with two or more beneficiaries.
+Maximum hours available: six (6) hours per week for a single beneficiary or ten (10) hours per week for a household with two (2) or more beneficiaries.

-To qualify, the Office of Medicaid Review (OMR) must determine that one or more LTSS preventive services will improve or maintain the ability of a beneficiary to perform Activities of Daily Living (ADLs) or Instrumental Activities of Daily Living (IADLs) and/or delay or mitigate the need for intensive home and community-based or institutionally based care.
+To qualify, the beneficiary’s Health Care provider must provide documentation that that one (1) or more LTSS preventive services will improve or maintain the ability of a beneficiary to perform Activities of Daily Living (ADLs) or Instrumental Activities of Daily Living (IADLs) and/or delay or mitigate the need for intensive home and community-based or institutionally based care.
 Detailed information about the clinical standards and review process is provided in the Medicaid Code of Administrative Rules, Global Consumer Choice Waiver.

 To qualify for preventive level services, there must be no other form of coverage for the services provided and no other person or agency responsible or capable for doing so.

 The need for LTSS preventive services is reassessed annually in conjunction with the renewal process.
 Preventive services continue until the beneficiary reports that the risk for LTSS has been mitigated or a follow-up functional assessment conducted by the State or State designee finds that such services need to be changed or terminated.